top of page

 Statement

-My training as an architect, initially focused on geometry and formal structures, was the basis from which I began to explore space and form through painting.
-From there, my work progressed towards greater flexibility, both visually and tactilely, opening the way to textile practice as a vehicle of expression; although without leaving aside other avenues of exploration.
+My background as an architect, initially centered on geometry and formal structures, became the foundation from which I began to explore space and form through painting.
+Over time, my work shifted toward greater flexibility—both visual and tactile—opening the way to a textile practice that coexists with other disciplines.

 ©2022 by Karina Sztein